Friday, October 11, 2024

 Implications for Jobs

-Credit reports might be ordered by some employees for certain jobs when the person will be handling money.
+Some employees might order credit reports for certain jobs when the person is handling money.
 A history of late payments might affect your job prospects.

 Different Types of Late Payments and Their Consequences